 Soft foam cervical collars were once commonly used for whiplash injuries to hold the neck and head still.
 However, studies have shown that keeping the neck still for long periods of time can decrease muscle strength and interfere with recovery.

-Recommendations for using a collar vary.
-Some suggest limiting use to no more than 72 hours, while others say it may be worn up to three hours a day for a few weeks.
-Your doctor will instruct you on how to properly use the collar, and for how long.
-Your doctor may also recommend use of a collar if it helps you sleep at night.
+Still, use of a collar to limit movement may help reduce pain soon after your injury, and may help you sleep at night.
+Recommendations for using a collar vary though.
+Some experts suggest limiting use to no more than 72 hours, while others say it may be worn up to three hours a day for a few weeks.
+Your doctor can instruct you on how to properly use the collar, and for how long.

 Nontraditional therapies have been tried to treat whiplash pain, but research about how well they work is limited.
 Some include:

 - Acupuncture.
 Acupuncture involves inserting ultrafine needles through specific areas on your skin.
 It may offer some relief from neck pain.

 - Chiropractic care.
 A chiropractor performs joint manipulation techniques.
 There is some evidence that chiropractic care may provide pain relief when paired with exercise or physical therapy.
 Manipulation of the spine may cause minor problems, such as numbness or dizziness, and rarely damage to spinal tissues.

 - Massage.
 Neck massage may provide short-term relief of neck pain from whiplash injury.

 Preparing for your appointment

 If you've been in a car accident, you might receive care on the scene or in an emergency room.
 However, a whiplash injury may not cause symptoms immediately.
 If you have neck pain and other symptoms after an injury, see your doctor or an urgent care center as soon as possible.

 Be prepared to describe in detail the event that may have caused your symptoms and to answer the following questions.

 - How would you rate your neck pain on a scale of 1 to 10?